hildevestol/ruby-cli-demo/README.md

 The application uses [thor](https://github.com/rails/thor) for simplifying the cli and at the moment have the following options.
 (To list the current options you can do `make list` or `thor list` if you are already inside the container)

 - `thor app:ai`: Just puts out a dummy text from the AI
-- `thor app:ewc`: First manually fetches information from Liquipedia for EWC Rocket League 2025 and then passes that information to the AI to get a summary of the tournaments, result of the latest matches, upcoming matches, etc (NOTE: The tournament is now over, but was just used as a test case while it was still running)
+- `thor app:ewc`: First manually fetches information from Liquipedia for EWC Rocket League 2025 and then passes that information to the AI to get a summary of the tournaments, result of the latest matches, upcoming matches, etc (NOTE: The tournament is now over, but was just used as a test case while it was still running).
+[Example response](https://github.com/hildevestol/ruby-cli-ai-fun/blob/master/spec/fixtures/ewc.md)
 - `thor app:rlcs`: Asks the AI (`gpt-4o-mini-search-preview`) directly to go to a specific Liquipedia page and give me a list of all the teams that has won RLCS Worlds including the players on the team.
+[Example response](https://github.com/hildevestol/ruby-cli-ai-fun/blob/master/spec/fixtures/rlcs.md)
 - `thor app:tournaments`: Asks the AI (`gpt-4o-mini-search-preview`) directly to go to a specific Liquipedia page and give me a list of all upcomming Rocket League tournaments.
+[Example response](https://github.com/hildevestol/ruby-cli-ai-fun/blob/master/spec/fixtures/tournaments.md)

 ## Requirements